LadyofSteel/uic/cs_342/proj2/README.md

-# CS 342 Project 1
+# CS 342 Project 2

-Due date: Wed, Sept.
-13th
+Due date: Wed, Oct.
+4th

 ### Usage
 A makefile is provided for easier compilation.
 Enter `make` or `make build` to build the project.
 Enter `make run` to run the program.
 If you want to build and run, just enter `make all`.